CVBDL/EagleEye-Docs/job-client-guide/job-client-guide.md

 ```

 The job client `ccollab2ee.exe` exit with code `0` is not equal to that
-the status of task `57837029c66dc1a4570962b6` is successful.
+the state of task `57837029c66dc1a4570962b6` is successful.

-When we're checking one task's status, we want to know that if the task
+When we're checking one task's state, we want to know that if the task
 updated some charts successfully.
 Rather than the job client exit with code `0` or others.

 Sometimes, a job client exiting with code `0` stands for the task is in success
-status.
+state.
 But it depends on implementation.